Contents

 • Use advanced analytics with edge devices on the production floor

 Global management consulting firm BCG says that predictive maintenance is essential in Industry 4.0.
 Also, McKinsey says that predictive maintenance provides excellent value to manufacturers.
-With AI-powered systems, manufacturers can:
+For example, Siemens uses artificial intelligence to analyze their equipment data for predictive maintenance.
+The insights extracted using AI help the company ensure high asset availability and reliability by preventing potential equipment failures and unexpected downtimes.
+With AI-powered systems, you can:

 • Prevent unplanned equipment breakdown by spotting any anomalies and inefficiencies.